Comet Tsuchinshan is Here! How to See the "Comet of the Century"

 What Are Comets?

-Comets are balls of frozen gases, rocks, and dust that blaze across our sky (unlike asteroids, which are made of rock and metal.)
-They are best known for their awesome tail that stretches out into the sky as the comet gets closer to the Sun.
+Comets are balls of frozen gases, rocks, and dust that blaze across our sky (unlike asteroids, which are made of rock and metal).
+They are best known for their awesome tail, which stretches out into the sky as the comet gets closer to the Sun.

 Think of comets as comic snowballs—or, some people jokingly refer to comets as dirty snowballs!
 They are left over from the formation of stars and planets billions of years ago.
 Learn more about comets